 Email Justin

-Dr. Moore is an Associate Professor in Implementation Science.
+Dr. Moore is a Professor and the Vice-chair in the Department of Implementation Science.
 He is behavioral scientist who conducts community-engaged research focused on the dissemination and implementation of evidence-based strategies for the promotion of health behaviors in youth and adults.
 He also conducts epidemiological research examining the behavioral determinants of obesity, cardiometabolic health, and related comorbidities.
+He has a long track record of conducting community-engaged research with community-based organizations that serve youth and families.

 Learn More about Dr. Moore's work